fission-codes/kubo-car-mirror/README.md

 ## Acknowledgements

-A big thank you to the [qri-io](https://github.com/qri-io) team, whose [dsync](https://github.com/qri-io/dag) project helped save a ton of time in getting this codebase organized. 🙏
+A big thank you 🙏 to the [Qri](https://github.com/qri-io) team, whose [Dsync](https://github.com/qri-io/dag) project helped save a ton of time in getting this codebase started.